Bob Levy (comedian)

 Bob Levy (born August 12, 1962) is an American stand-up comedian, podcaster, and former radio personality.
 He is the host of The Bob Levy Show, Levyland, the Out of the Coffin podcast, and is best known for his regular appearances on The Howard Stern Show.

+Levy became closely associated with the Stern show during the 2000s through on-air contests, comedy roasts, live touring, and his run as a co-host of the Howard 101 program Miserable Men.
+In the 2010s and 2020s, his work shifted increasingly toward podcasting and livestreaming, including The Bob Levy Show, Levyland, Out of the Coffin, regular appearances on Kevin Brennan's Misery Loves Company, and work with The Shuli Network.

 Early life

 Levy was born in Brooklyn, New York and moved to Staten Island at age six.
+While his father was of part-Jewish heritage, Levy was raised a Lutheran by his mother.
 He dropped out of high school after six years and worked several jobs, including landscaping and painting.
 For a brief period, he was a professional wrestler under the ring name "Heartbreaker" Bobby Slayer.

 Career

 Early career (1990–2001)

 Levy wasn't a fan of comedy until he started listening to The Howard Stern Show in 1990, for which he started to send jokes and song parodies that he had written.
 Levy then started to attend open mic nights hosted by the show's writer, Jackie Martling.
 Levy recalled that he was unpaid for the first year of doing stand-up.
 Later on, Martling gave Levy the nickname "The Reverend"; Levy recalled: "Because I was a filthy fuckin' pig, and he wanted to call me the opposite of what I was doing onstage".

 By 2001, Levy had appeared on Comedy's Dirtiest Dozen, performed at Woodstock '94, and had opened for the Edgar Winter Group and Bachman Turner Overdrive.

+By the early 2000s, regional press coverage had identified Levy with a deliberately raunchy, insult-heavy stage persona, the style that later became central to his radio and touring work.
+Contemporary coverage also identified him with a recurring stage bit in which he ate blue cheese from a female audience member's buttocks.